ogxd/project-curator/README.md

 ![Screenshot](https://raw.githubusercontent.com/ogxd/project-curator/master/Demo/project-curator-big.gif)

 ## How to use ?
-Download the **.unitypackage** in the Release tab (or checkout and copy the Plugins/ProjectCurator folder to your folder)
+- Download the **.unitypackage** in the Release tab (or checkout and copy the Plugins/ProjectCurator folder to your folder)
+- When installed in Unity, click **Window > Project Curator** (and dock the window somewhere maybe)
+- Select an asset to visualize dependencies and referencers.

+> [!NOTE] You will need to Rebuild the database on the first run.
+There should be a button for it in the window (or do a right click on the window tab).
+The database should update automatically afterwards, even when assets are created, moved or deleted.
+Feel free to rebuild the database again if there is an issue.

 ## Statuses